 As a visiting scholar, you’ll benefit from exchanging ideas with our faculty, other visiting scholars, and the significant number of lawyers and jurists from around the world who are enrolled in graduate legal studies.
-You’ll have full access to the BU Law Libraries to pursue your research, including your own assigned library carrel.
+You’ll have full access to the BU Law Libraries, including your own assigned library carrel, to pursue your research.
 Space permitting, you are also invited to observe classes and attend faculty workshops and other academic events.
 Visits range from a few weeks to a full year and may start at any time.

 Application process and selection criteria

 NOTE: BU LAW IS NOT CURRENTLY ACCEPTING VISITING SCHOLAR APPLICATIONS.
 INTERESTED CANDIDATES SHOULD CHECK THIS WEB SITE IN FEBRUARY 2020 FOR INFORMATION ON THE APPLICATION PROCESS FOR VISITS DURING SUMMER 2020 AND FOR THE 2020-2021 ACADEMIC YEAR.

 BU Law’s Visiting Scholar Program is highly selective.
 We receive a large number of inquiries, but invite only eight scholars to be in residence at any given time.
 In reviewing inquiries, the Visiting Scholars Committee takes into account each prospective visitor’s educational and experiential background, scholarly achievements, area of academic interest, specific research proposal, institutional affiliations, and English language skills.
 We also consider the availability and interest of a BU Law faculty member to supervise or collaborate in the proposed research project or otherwise mentor the prospective visitor.